DedZago/StatisticalProcessMonitoring.jl/docs/src/monitoring_mean_covariance.md

 # Jointly Monitoring the Mean and Covariance Using a Multi-Chart Scheme

 Here, we provide an example of multiple control charts being run simultaneously.
-We consider sequential monitoring of the data from Example 7.7 of [qiu2013](@citet).
+We consider sequential monitoring of the data from Example 7.7 of [Introduction to Statistical Process Control](https://www.taylorfrancis.com/books/mono/10.1201/b15016/introduction-statistical-process-control-peihua-qiu).

 First, the required packages are loaded
 ```julia